plancksecurity/foundation-planckJSONServerWrapper/README.md

 ### Attacker with the same user rights

-If the attacker is able to run his malicious code with the same user rights as the SON Server Adapter and his legitimate client, it is (and always will be) impossible to prevent this attack.
+If the attacker is able to run his malicious code with the same user rights as the JSON Server Adapter and his legitimate client, it is (and always will be) *impossible* to prevent this attack.
 Such an attacker also can just start a legitimate client that is under his control.

 The same applies to an attacker who gains root / admin access rights.